 And people dig the signal path you’ve come up with?

 I’ve done double-blind tests with mastering engineers and every single time, they pick UA signal paths over non-UA signal paths — and that path is the 2192 along with the UAD plug-ins.
-At the NAMM show in January, I did presentations of the Mayer Hawthorne song “The Walk,” which is a single from the new album I mixed.
+At the NAMM show in January, I did presentations of the Mayer Hawthorne song “The Walk,” which is a single from How Do You Do.

 Universal Audio got the song a couple of months in advance so they could load it up and get it ready for NAMM, and meanwhile, UA’s Chief Scientist, Dave Berners had already been listening to the song on the radio.
 He told me that he’d been admiring how good and vintage-sounding that song was, and wondering if it was possible to achieve that sound with plug-ins.
 When I sent UA the session for “The Walk,” he realized that it was that same track he’d been hearing on the radio — and that it had been mixed completely in the box, using UAD plug‑ins!